 Start your email or letter with Dear Sir/Madam’ or ‘Dear Mr/Mrs/Ms/Dr Last Name’ in the case of MPs, and ‘Dear Senator’ or ‘Dear Senator Last Name’ in the case of Senators.

-Start your letter or email by stating who you are and why you are contacting them – make sure your purpose is precise and focused.
+Start your letter or email by stating who you, any groups you are involved with or may be contacting on behalf of are and why you are contacting them – make sure your purpose is precise and focused.

 3. Know what you’re going to say

 Keep it brief, objective, polite and as short as possible.
 Stick to the facts while highlighting the need for urgent action.

 It’s a good idea to start local, outline your vision for bike riridng in your local community.
 If you’re unsure about the content of your letter or email, Bicycle Network’s Federal Election priority paper is a good place to start.
 It’s full of quick and reliable information about bike riding as well as priorities for the incoming government.

 If there is nothing you’d like changed in your local area, you can just ask them and their party to commit to one of our priority policies such as a national bike incentive scheme or ask for a commitment to match the European Union’s General Safety Regulation (GSR) for vehicle safety requirements.

 If you would like to add a local element but not sure of the best infrastructure to request, check out our 10 marginal electorates article, or email us at firstname.lastname@example.org and one of our policy advisors will send through some priority projects for your electorate.